If you have ever bought anything from the domain provider 123 Reg, you may well receive a call from them offering a review of your website.

 Now, although it’s not a sales call, they are still trying to sell indirectly through mentioning that you should buy more domains and an SSL Certificate for increased security.

-They’re also trying to help you by seeming to care about your business and this makes them look better - the more positively you think about them, the more likely you are to buy from them in the future.
+They’re also trying to help you to seem more caring and this makes them look better – the more positively you think about them, the more likely you are to buy from them in the future.

 Buying more domains is a tough one.
 They want you to buy all of the other domain extensions such as .com, .org, and .net etc. which is good business for them.
 And they have a good point about someone buying the same domain with .com instead of .co.uk and taking money away from you.